-CA-ROW Segment: Our CA-ROW business provides inflight connectivity and wireless digital entertainment solutions to passengers flying on foreign-based commercial airlines and flights outside of North America for North America based commercial airlines.
+CA-ROW Segment: Our CA-ROW business provides in-flight connectivity and wireless digital entertainment solutions to passengers flying on foreign-based commercial airlines and flights outside of North America for North American-based commercial airlines.
 The routes included in our CA-ROW segment are those that begin and/or end outside of North America (as defined above) for which our international service is provided.

-BA Segment: Our BA business provides equipment for inflight connectivity along with voice and data services to the business aviation market.
-BA services include AVANCE (formerly Gogo Biz), our inflight broadband service that utilizes both our ATG network and our ATG spectrum, Passenger Entertainment, our inflight entertainment service, and satellite-based voice and data services through strategic alliances with satellite companies.
+BA Segment: Our BA business provides equipment for in-flight connectivity along with voice and data services to the business aviation market.
+BA services include Gogo Biz, our in-flight broadband service that utilizes both our ATG network and our ATG spectrum, Passenger Entertainment, our in-flight entertainment service, and satellite-based voice and data services through strategic alliances with satellite companies.
 Customers include business aircraft manufacturers, owners, and operators, as well as government and military entities.

-The accounting policies of the operating segments are the same as those described in Note 2, "Summary of Significant Accounting Policies".
+The accounting policies of the operating segments are the same as those described in Note 2, "Summary of Significant Accounting Policies."
 Intercompany transactions between segments are excluded as they are not included in management's performance review of the segments.
-Currently our foreign revenue accounts for less than 10% of our consolidated revenue.
+Our foreign revenue accounted for less than 15% of our consolidated revenue for the year ended December 31, 2018 and less than 10% for the years ended December 31, 2017 and 2016.
 We do not segregate assets between segments for internal reporting.
 Therefore, asset-related information has not been presented.
-We do not disclose assets outside of the United States as they totaled less than 10% of our consolidated assets, we consider only those assets installed in aircraft associated with international commercial airline partners to be owned outside of the United States.
+We do not disclose assets outside of the United States as they totaled less than 15% of our consolidated assets as of December 31, 2017.
+For our airborne assets, we consider only those assets installed in aircraft associated with international commercial airline partners to be owned outside of the United States.

-Management evaluates performance and allocates resources to each segment based on segment profit (loss), which is calculated internally as net income (loss) attributable to common stock before interest expense, interest income, income taxes, depreciation and amortization, and certain non-cash charges (including amortization of deferred airborne lease incentives, stock-based compensation expense, adjustment to deferred financing costs and loss on extinguishment of debt).
+Management evaluates performance and allocates resources to each segment based on segment profit (loss), which is calculated internally as net income (loss) attributable to common stock before interest expense, interest income, income taxes, depreciation and amortization, and certain non-cash items (including amortization of deferred airborne lease incentives, stock-based compensation expense, adjustment to deferred financing costs, loss on extinguishment of debt, amortization of STC costs and the accounting impact of the transition to the airline-directed model).
 Segment profit (loss) is a measure of performance reported to the chief operating decision maker for purposes of making decisions about allocating resources to the segments and evaluating segment performance.
 In addition, segment profit (loss) is included herein in conformity with ASC 280-10, Segment Reporting.
 Management believes that segment profit (loss) provides useful information for analyzing and evaluating the underlying operating results of each segment.
 However, segment profit (loss) should not be considered in isolation or as a substitute for net income (loss) attributable to common stock or other measures of financial performance prepared in accordance with GAAP.
 Additionally, our computation of segment profit (loss) may not be comparable to other similarly titled measures computed by other companies.